 I also love to travel.
 Road trips are my favorite, and I've traveled to every continental state except North Dakota, which I'm fairly certain does not really exist.
 (I'm confident this can be proven with science.)
 While I've explored my favorite parts of the United States in great depth, I'm not much of a world traveler (yet), although two three trips to Switzerland leave me pining for more, and I've begun to sample different Caribbean islands like hors d'oeuvres, a word that I definitely nailed the spelling on the first time.
 Iceland and Nova Scotia are in my sights, too.
 I long to ford a fjord or two.

 I like to zig when others zag.
 For example, I find few things more compelling than exploring the mountains and deserts of Utah in the dead of winter, when nobody else seems to be there.

 I have little tolerance for boredom.
 There are too many things to learn and do in life, and nowhere near enough time to do them all.

 I was once in a (sort of real, but not really) rock band called More Toys than Talent, where I played keyboards.
 Somehow we put together an original CD.
 I'm pretty sure the only tangible evidence that this band existed is hiding at this long-forgotten web site.
+(Fortunately, all of us did keep our day jobs, allowing us to secure our financial futures.)
 Looking at this web site, I am now aghast that I used Comic Sans (Comic Sans!) in the CD cover design.
 And not even ironically.

-After never being professionally trained on the piano, I decided to start fresh a couple years ago on the electric guitar, this time with weekly lessons (and a very, very patient instructor).
+After never being professionally trained on the piano, I decided to try my hands (picks?) on the electric guitar, even going as far as to take weekly lessons (courtesy of a very, very patient instructor).
 I look forward to one day being able to shred the guitar and not my fingers.

 Feel free to drop me an e-mail.
 You can find my address here.